Rule Evaluation in Depth

 If the content modification produces a diff in the repository, Minder will open and manage a pull request against the branch used in the

-ingest, or the default branch if a different ingestion was used.
-The pull request includes the following fields which support Go templates:title
+gitingest, or the default branch if a different ingestion was used.
+The pull request includes the following fields which support Go templates:title: PR titlebody: PR description

 The following data is available to fill in template contents in title, body, and for the